xsherryhe/todo-list/NOTES.md

     -for each detail in update, set the attribute; pub type + 'updated' (if successful) or pub updateFailed with error message(s), item type + id, and failed attr (if failed)

 //-Belongable
--BelongChangeable(parent type)
+//-BelongUpdatable(belong type)
-  -sub change + 'parent type', changeParentId: pub type + 'ParentChanged' with old and new parent ids
+  //-sub update + 'belong type', updateBelong: pub type + 'BelongUpdated' with old and new parent ids

 //-Collectionable(collection type)
   //-sub collectionType + ListChanged, updateCollectionItems: pub type + Changed?